How to install and set up nginx on Ubuntu

 The above configuration is just some basic things you have to do to make nginx works.
 There are plenty more configuration and rewrite rules to secure your site or to make it more efficient.

-One thought on “How to install and set up nginx on Ubuntu
+2 thoughts on “How to install and set up nginx on Ubuntu

 Leave a Reply